 Bullying may take the form of sexual violence or sexual harassment.
-The School will follow Keeping Children Safe in Education (KCSIE 2020) Part five in responding to any report of sexual violence or sexual harassment.
-Where an allegation of bullying takes this form, any disclosure will be managed with two members of staff present (one of them being the Designated Safeguarding Lead or their Deputy).
+The School will follow Keeping Children Safe in Education (KCSIE September 2021) in responding to any report of sexual violence or sexual harassment.
+Where an allegation of bullying takes this form, any disclosure will be managed with two members of staff present (one of them being the DSL or their Deputy).
 The police may be informed of any harmful sexual behaviours which are potentially criminal in nature.
-Further information on the procedure to be followed is found in the Safeguarding policy.
+Further information on the procedure to be followed is found in the Safeguarding and Child Protection Policy.